karoldavid/neighborhood-map/README.md

 and provide a number of utilities.
 Third-party APIs provide valuable data sets that can improve the application's quality, for ex.: knockout.js helps to simplify dynamic JavaScript UIs using the Model-View-ViewModel (MVVM) pattern.

-## FEND
+## FEND Nanodegree

-The neighborhood map app is part of the Udacity Front-End Webdeveloper Nanodegree (FEND)
+The neighborhood map app is part of the Udacity Front-End Webdeveloper Nanodegree

 FEND PROGRAM https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001